 Steve Bradt came to the Free State Brewing Company looking for a side job.
 That was 25 years ago, and Bradt is still at Free State.
 He went from working behind the bar to running brewing operations at a company that has since added a production brewhouse to its original pub.

-There are now over 1,000 brewpubs in the United States, making up nearly half of the total number of craft breweries.
+There are now over 1,000 brewpubs in the United States.
 With benefits including more beer, more flexibility in the pubs, the addition of packaging facilities and the ability to distribute further, what challenges do growing brewpubs face?

 Churchkey Can Company ressurrects the flat-top steel can; interstate brewery expansions loom; study finds two drinks a day could be a life saver; Heineken bans branding of local brews during London 2012 Olympics; and new beer laws passed in Indiana and Georgia.